 Walk through ancient courtyards at the Alhambra

 As you walk southeast, you’ll start to see the top of the Alhambra in the distance.
-This is a must-see destination for any Spain itinerary.
-It’s also the second-most visited attraction in Europe.
+This incredible palace is a must-see destination for any first-time Spain itinerary.
+(It’s the second-most visited attraction in Europe!)

 If you forget to buy tickets, skip breakfast and head straight to the ticket window.
 They occasionally have a few extra but you’ll need to get there as soon as the ticket window opens.

 Once inside the palace, take your time.
 The Alhambra has a museum, lots of ancient architecture, massive courtyards, and beautiful gardens.